 - Reality Ensues: Jimmy wrote a magazine article about sleeping with Megan Thomas in season 1, and his agent informs him in season 2 that he can't get magazine work anymore because Megan Thomas tried to sue him over it.

 - Really Gets Around: Lindsay.
-She blew 4 guys at her 5-year high school reunion.
+She blew four guys at her 5-year high school reunion.
 Though she managed to remain faithful to Paul for at least a couple of years.
 Her sister Becca calls it "cock-aholism".
-In season 3, she even manages to convince Paul to agree to watch her sleep with other men!
+In season 3, she even manages to convince Paul to agree to let her sleep with other men.

 - "The Reason You Suck" Speech:

 - Edgar to Jimmy in "Constant Horror and Bone-Deep Dissatisfaction".

 - Gretchen to the entire cast in "There is Not Currently a Problem".